uxbillzou/content-ops-starter/content/pages/our-work.md

         tagline: ''
         subtitle: ''
         text: >
-          ##### A redesigned clothing e-commerce website to improve the shopping
-          experience.

           I collaborated with MO-BO, a women’s clothing brand, to tailor the UI of the online shopping process and account centre.
-Furthermore, I redesigned the outdated website to a responsive design, better suited for different screen sizes, to enhance the browsing experience.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg